 Block Trade Definition

-When the securities or the shares are purchased by the investor in large quantities then the trade in such large quantities is known as a block trade.
 Block trade involves trading in the notably high number of bonds and equity by two parties at a price appropriately arranged.
-Many times investors prefer to do the block trades to save from the cut in the prices because in that case the price may be mutually decided favorably to the seller.
-Generally, it involves the minimum quantity of 10,000 numbers of securities which exclude penny stocks or bonds worth $200,000.
-In practical world block trading involves much more than 10,000 shares.
+Many times investors prefer to make such trades to save from the cut in the prices because, in that case, the price may be mutually decided favorably to the seller.
+Generally, it involves the minimum quantity of 10,000 numbers of securities, which excludes penny stocksPenny StocksPenny stock refers to stocks that trade at a low price, typically less than $5 per share and are highly illiquid.
+Usually, these stocks belong to small and newbie companies with a low market capitalization. or bonds worth $200,000.
+In the practical world, block trading involves much more than 10,000 shares.

 How Block Trade Works?

-- As the size of the block trades is huge in case of both equity and the debt markets, the individual investors rarely make any block trades.
-In the practical world, the block trades are done when the institutional investors and the hedge funds buy or sell the large size or amount of shares and bonds in the block trade via the intermediaries such as investment banks, etc.
+- As the size of such trades is huge in the case of both equity and the debt markets, the individual investors rarely make any block trades.
+In the practical world, these trades are made when the institutional investorsInstitutional InvestorsInstitutional investors are entities that pool money from a variety of investors and individuals to create a large sum that is then handed to investment managers who invest it in a variety of assets, shares, and securities.
+Banks, NBFCs, mutual funds, pension funds, and hedge funds are all examples. and the hedge funds buy or sell the large size or amount of shares and bonds in the block trade via intermediaries such as investment banks, etc.

-This has been a Guide to Block Trade and its definition.
-Here we discuss how block trade works along with example advantages and disadvantages.
+This article has been a Guide to Block Trade and its definition.
+Here we discuss how the block trade works along with example advantages and disadvantages.
 You can learn more about financing from the following articles –